nhoening/StoSim/doc/reference.rst

     Username to log in with (**M**)
 :cpus:
     Number of cpus to be used on this server (**M**)
+:nice:
+    Level of niceness the jobs on this host should have (see Unix nice).
+Defaults to 9.

 There is no password setting as it is not secure to write those down.
 To ease your life, `here are a couple tips <http://blogs.perl.org/users/smylers/2011/08/ssh-productivity-tips.html>`_.
 You can set up RSA keys to connect with the hosts, keep connections alive for several hours